 Most Friendly College Campus in Michigan (Niche Magazine)

-The NMU Middle College is a tuition-free, early college program that enables students from Marquette and Alger Counties to:
+The NMU Middle College is a tuition-free, early college program that enables students from the Marquette and Alger Counties to:

 - Earn a high school diploma

 - Take a significant number of dual-enrollment college credits at Northern Michigan University while still in high school

 - Earn a technical certificate and a significant number of college credits toward an NMU associate degree at no cost to them or their families

 Common Intellectual Experiences